Author: Dean Dechiaro

 It seems clear that Russia’s concerns lie not with philosophical questions of sovereignty, but with questions of strength in trade and strategy.
 However, it is important to also take into account the motivations of those western countries on the Security Council that advocate for intervention.
 They are not without their own interests, namely the prospect of dealing a blow to Iran’s small network of Middle Eastern allies, among whom al-Assad counts himself.
 The chances of a new, more progressive Syrian government cooperating with Iran are small, a fact the U.S. government is well aware of.
 Thus, it is only chance that in this situation, interests and strategy coincide with human morality.
 The governments of the West are on the side of the embattled Syrian people, but it may have as much to do with human rights abuses as Russia’s position has to do with the larger questions of international politics.

 The Syrian people have fallen victim to an unfortunate truth about international politics: states do not consider the well-being of the citizens of other states unless it is in their best interest to do so.
 This is precisely the reason why organizations like the United Nations exist, to navigate these difficult situations, but in this case the system has failed.
 It has failed many times before, often with the most tragic of consequences.
 So while Russia’s claims raise important questions about international jurisdiction, they are questions that must be raised at another point in time.
 In this instance, Russia must understand the primary importance of preserving innocent life, and as a member of the U.N.
 Security Council, understand that its oppositions are petty and selfish.

-Dean DeChiaro is a first-year History major.
-He can be reached at firstname.lastname@example.org
+Dean DeChiaro is a senior History major.
+He can be reached at firstname.lastname@example.org.

 This article has been archived, for more requests please contact us via the support system.